-The Export Panels host a set of tools designed to provide a small subset of the unity editor design time features to export babylon content scene files.
+The Babylon Toolkit host a set of tools designed to provide a small subset of the unity editor design time features to export babylon content scene files.
 You can create your games using a design time component based architecture.
-Please refer to Unity Editor Manual documentation for details on creating scenes and adding components.
+Please refer to the Unity Editor documentation for details.

 Perspective and orthographic cameras are supported.
 The Camera Rig component supports detailed camera control allowing easy camera type selection and specfic runtime camera mode options.
-Please refer to Unity Camera Reference documentation for details on scene cameras.
+Please refer to the Unity Camera documentation for details.

 Skyboxes for the scene are primarily controlled via the Unity Lighting Window.
 The default scene controller Skybox Options allow for more detailed settings at runtime.
-Please refer to Unity Skybox Rendering documentation for details on creating skyboxes.
+The toolkit supports native hdr, exr and dds cubemaps.
+Please refer to the Unity Skybox Rendering documentation for details.

 Script Components are the primary way of attaching native babylon classes to game objects and prefabs in the editor.